Asdegh/BurgersHubApp/README.md

 # BurgersHub App

-An app with plenty of burggers recipes.
+An app with plenty of burgers recipes.